The Invisible Highways Over the Ocean

 Summer Peak

-Northern Hemisphere summer (June-August) brings peak leisure traffic.
-European destinations, beach resorts, and family vacation routes see maximum demand.
-Airlines operate summer-only routes to seasonal destinations.
+Northern Hemisphere summer — June through August — brings peak leisure traffic.
+European beach destinations, family vacation routes, and resort areas hit maximum demand.
+Airlines add summer-only routes to seasonal destinations that don’t justify year-round service.

 Winter Patterns

-Holiday travel creates December peaks, followed by January lulls.
-Ski destinations and warm-weather escapes see winter demand while business routes may be quieter.
+Holiday travel creates December spikes, followed by the January-February lull when nobody wants to fly anywhere.
+Ski destinations and warm-weather escapes see their own winter demand curves while business routes go quiet over the holidays.

 Shoulder Seasons